Ready (2008 film): Cast

-Soundtrack
+Music

 The film has six songs composed by Devi Sri Prasad.
 The audio was released on 19 May 2008 and the reviews were mostly positive.

 Reception

 Jeevi of Idlebrain.com rated the film at 3.25 out of a scale of 5 saying that it is "Stuffed with ample commercial elements, mainly vibrant comedy".
 Teluguone.com rated the film at 3.75 out of 5 saying that the film is a "Neat family entertainer with an appreciable dose of clean comedy".
 It also says that though "The story and treatment has shades of Gudumba Shankar to a large extent, but good-natured comedy makes the movie quite enjoyable for a light viewing".
-Ram was fabulous and Brahmanandam was well appreciated for his performance by Sify.com saying that "As 'McDowell' Murthy, Brahmanandam brings the house down".
+Ram was fabulous and Brahmanandam was well appreciated for his performance by Sify saying that "As 'McDowell' Murthy, Brahmanandam brings the house down".